ga4gh/gk-pilot/schema/clingen/def/ExtensionCytogeneticLocation.rst

        *  - name
           - string
           - 0..1
-          - The name of the extension item, which must be 'CytogeneticLocation'.
+          - The name of the extension item, which must be 'cytogeneticLocation'.
        *  - value
           - string
           - 0..1
-          - The cytogenetic location of the variant as provided by ClinVar.
+          - The cytogenetic location of the variant as provided by Clinvar.
        *  - description
           - string
           - 0..1